Exactuals/nashville-music-hackathon-2018/README.md

 ## Getting Started

-To get started download the data set here: and create a local clone of this repository.
+To get started download the test data set here: and clone this repo.

 This challenge uses Pandas as a requirement, so make sure you install the requirements: